dr-grim/vertigo/README.md

 Builds `vertigo-bbc-b-disc.ssd`

 The disc was corrupted, but I managed to retrieve the source code and binary data files.
 The cassette version sources look ok, so I may be able to rebuild the art from that.

+### BBC 'B' cassette variant
+Builds `vertigo-bbc-b-cassette.ssd`

+Disc read ok, but source code looks incomplete - such as the loader incorrectly using MODE 1 to load a MODE 5 title screen.
+Otherwise, works fine - albeit is a multi-load implementation (levels are loaded on demand from cassette).
+All artwork present with conversion code to downsample from four color MODE 1 to two colour MODE 4.